Public Outreach and Education

 One element of the Methow Watershed Council's mission is to provide public education and information regarding water use and management in the Methow Valley.
 The MWC hosts free public community presentations and discussions regarding water resources and other topics related to water management, quantity and use.
 We publish a monthly newsletter with monthly meeting information and links to relevant topics.
 View the MWC news on the E-news tab.
 Recordings of MWC Meetings available here.
 Meeting minutes are also available.

-No Events Currently Planned
+No Current Events

 Past Events

-Video Library to watch the recordings of these presentations!
+Go to our Video Library to watch the recordings of these presentations!

 Scroll below for information from past events including video, speaker slides, and more.